Pajama Press

 Publishers Weekly reviews Bear on the Homefront

-BearOnHomefront_cover_rgb_hi-res“…Rendered in a muted palette, Deines’s lush oil paintings showcase the Canadian landscape as the children make their way by train to Winnipeg to live on a family’s farm until the war ends.
-Once again, Teddy narrates the story, and his separation from Aileen tenderly mirrors the children’s distance from their parents…”
+“…Rendered in a muted palette, Deines’s lush oil paintings showcase the Canadian landscape as the children make their way by train to Winnipeg to live on a family’s farm until the war ends.
+Once again, Teddy narrates the story, and his separation from Aileen tenderly mirrors the children’s distance from their parents…” Click here to […]

 Moon at Nine is “a smart, heartbreaking” novel—PW

-MoonAtNine_C_Oct5.indd“…The girls become romantically involved, a crime punishable by death.
+“…The girls become romantically involved, a crime punishable by death.
 Inspired by the life of an Iranian woman Ellis met (“This story is essentially hers,” she notes), the novel powerfully depicts lives pulled apart by outside forces and the warmth of falling in love.
-A firm grounding in Iranian history, along with the insight and empathy Ellis brings to the pain of those whose love is decreed to be immoral and unnatural, make this a smart, heartbreaking pairing with Sara Farizan’s recent If You Could Be Mine.”—Publishers Weekly
+A firm grounding in Iranian history, along with the insight and […]

 Publishers Weekly features books that help kids cope with war